Edgeworth/memelay/ga/notes.md

 1. Stepwise adaption of weights (not implemented)
  - As time goes on, add increasing penalties to particular constraints

+## Multiobjective optimisation (MOEA)
+Approaches:
+1. Assign fitness based on # members dominated + fitness sharing
+2. Repeatedly take the pareto front and assign fitness based on iteration found
+3. MOEA-D

+## Constraint handling
+1. Stepwise Adaption of Weights penalty
+ - If best solution violates constraint i, it is a hard constraint so increase the penalty factor.

 ## Measures of performance
 1. Best fitness of last generation
 2. Mean fitness of last generation